northshady/RAVEN_Reproduction/README.md

 ```

 ## Current reproduced architecture and end-to-end data flow

+The paper reports
+approximately **1.511M parameters and 1.023G operations** for RAVEN, but some
+decoder dimensions, implementation details, and profiling conventions are not
+disclosed.
+The executable reconstruction in this repository has:

+- **1,427,460 trainable parameters**;
+- **1.125 GMAC** under the explicit analytical convention implemented in
+  `raven_repro/models/raven_profile.py`;
+- the paper-described 16 independent RX fast-time SSMs, antenna mixer,
+  chirp-wise SSM, 32 x 56 BEV projection, and separate detection and
+  segmentation decoding paths.

+Run `python profile_model.py` to reproduce these numbers.
+Do not present the
+current parameter/MAC values as an exact official implementation; report both
+the paper values and the values measured from this code.

 The following description documents the model that is actually implemented
 in this repository.
 Dimensions are taken from